 Standalone checks are no longer supported in Sensu Go, although similar functionality can be achieved using role-based access control, assets, and entity subscriptions.

 There are also a few changes to check definitions to be aware of.
 The

 stdin check attribute is no longer supported in Sensu Go, and Sensu Go no longer tries to run a “default” handler when executing a check without a specified handler.
-Additionally, check subdues are not yet available in Sensu Go.
+Additionally, round-robin subscriptions and check subdues are not yet available in Sensu Go.

 Check hooks are now a resource type in Sensu Go, meaning that hooks can be created, managed, and reused independently of check definitions.
 You can also execute multiple hooks for any given response code.

 All check results are now considered events and are processed by event handlers.
 You can use the built-in incidents filter to recreate the Sensu Core 1.x behavior in which only check results with a non-zero status are considered events.